epfl-ada/ada-2020-project-milestone-p3-p3_xuehuapiaopiao/README.md

 2. ### Abstract

    Recently, there are many researches assessing the racial disparities in policing in the United States, revealing the unfair treatment the minority drivers have faced.
 The reasons for such phenomenon might be various: racial discrimination, finance, crime rate, political power, etc. In this project, we will draw attention to political power and test its role in racial disparities.
 Specifically, we will first measure the political power of a group through its presence, voice and representation in politics.
-Through factor analysis (comment 1) we evaluate the political power quantitatively.
-Then by comparing stop/search rates with regard to the political power(comment 2), we expect to find evidence that political power has a significant influence on police’s behavior.
-Finally, we expect to find that after Obama won the election in 2014 and became the president of America, the inequalities in policing reduced a lot. / Finally, we compare black group with Asian group (comment 3).
-Our results indicate that political power plays an important role in the racial disparities in policing.
+Through factor analysis we evaluate the political power quantitatively.
+Then by comparing stop/search rates with regard to the political power, we expect to find evidence that political power has a significant influence on police’s behavior.
+Finally, we try to analyze the effect of Obama’s victory in the president election of 2014, after which the inequalities in policing are expected to reduce.

-   comment 1: 此处应为 衡量政治力量所用的方法，如factor analysis等

-   comment 2: 此处应为 分析political power与racial disparities相关性用到的方法

-   comment 3: 第三个小任务，选择分析obama上台的影响，或者比较一下黑人和黄种人群体在traffic stop和political power上的差异。（两者选一个）

 3. ### Research Questions